aapen/aapen/README.md

     $ make clean all

-If you can't compile (or cross-compile) from source, you can use the pre-built `kernel.img` file as a starting-point.
+If you can't compile (or cross-compile) from source, you can use the pre-built `kernel.img` file.

 Next, copy the firmware and kernel to a blank SD card, for example:

     $ cp firmware/* /media/<SD-card>/
     $ cp kernel.img /media/<SD-card>/

-The end state for the SD card is to have a FAT32 filesystem on it with the following files
+The end state for the SD card is to have a FAT32 filesystem on it with the following files:

     bootcode.bin
     start.elf